 My own work in metaethics has focused especially on the connections between moral judgements, moral truths, reasons for acting and motivations for acting.
 Rationalism is the view that moral truths are truths about practical rationality.
 Very roughly on the version I like an action is morally right if it is what a practically rational person would do in the circumstances.
 Reasons are features of the situation that contribute to rationalizing a course of action, and when all goes well a rational person is motivated by the reasons that make the course of action in question rational.
 I think this means that beliefs about the reasons that make moral claims true must also be able to motivate agents.
 All of this is controversial and parts of my argument for the resulting view are spread throughout a number of my metaethics papers.
 When I get done with the textbook I hope to write a monograph putting the main ideas together in one place.
 In the meantime, my 2010 Ethics paper, "Moral Rationalism and Rational Amoralism" has a number of the ideas working together.

 Over the years I've written a fair number of papers on noncognitivism for someone who is not a noncognitivist.
 In particular, the Frege-Geach challenge to noncognitivism got my interest rather early on because everyone cited it as a problem for noncognitivism without really helping me to understand how the objection worked.
 As I now think of it that problem is about providing a compositional semantics for all ordinary moral constructions that makes sense of how we use them and of their logical connections to one another.
 The issue gets pretty technical.
 A bit of work related to this that is supposed to be more accessible to a general audience is an entry in the Stanford Encyclopedia of Philosophy on the topic of Non-cognitivism.
 It was originally posted in January of 2004 and I thought that version had a nice narrative structure while getting in most of what mattered.
 Subsequent work by clever people extended that narrative in unexpected ways.
-And I was obliged by prior agreement to revise the entry in 2009 to take subsequent developments into account.
+I was obliged by prior agreement to revise the entry in 2009 to take subsequent developments into account.
 I was never very happy with that version.
-It didn't tell the story well and made some mistakes (at least by y later lights).
-So I was really happy to revise it earlier this year and it was just replaced by the new improved 2013 version on December 4, 2013.
+It didn't tell the story well and made some mistakes (at least by my later lights).
+So I was really happy to revise it with the new improved 2013 version on December 4, 2013.
 I'm happy to have it up, even though what is in one sense the heart of the amendations to the story, the longer discussion of responses to the Frege-Geach problem, is now in a long appendix that one could read in place of what is section 4.1.1-4.1.3 in the main entry.
 My advice is in fact to read the appendix in place of those sections - it won't interrupt the narrative flow and may better explain the direction of current developments.
 Many thanks to the editors for their help with that revision (and for their patience with me because it was hard to get back into what had been a big project when I first wrote it).

 Normative Ethics and Political Philosophy